-We have undertaken risk assessments in respect of these key areas and put measures in place to mitigate them.
+We have identified the main risks in respect of these key areas and put measures in place to mitigate them.
 These include:

 - Undertaking a review of our policy framework and instigating amendments to support compliance.

-- Sending a communication to every employee explaining the implications of the MSA and what they should do to recognise and report potential incidences.
+- Implementing mandatory training for every employee explaining the implications of the MSA and what they should do to recognise and report potential incidences.

 - Screening our procurement documentation to ensure that adequate safeguards are in place at each stage in the process i.e. soft market testing, pre-qualification questionnaires and formal tender.
 Our documentation already reflects our commitment to being a responsible business by incorporating requirements on social value.
 We have now extended this practise to all new suppliers irrespective of whether they have been through a formal procurement process or not.

 - Ensuring both Riverside and any preferred supplier employment agencies we use have the correct checks and balances within recruitment systems, such as eligibility to work in the UK and Disclosure and Barring Service (DBS) or Disclosure Scotland checks.